cmichi/ulm-opening-hours/README.md

  * Marker Popup: better formatting (tabulator)
  * "We off" in some popups to better readable label

+ * (Special CSS for Smartphones)
  * (Autompletion text field for fulltext search)

 OSM data:

+ * Some data has to be fixed, sometimes there are german day names in the data!
  * Add data for:
   * hostels, bakeries, local post station, clubs,
   * Arbeitsamt und andere Öffentliche Einrichtungen (Bürgerbüro)